genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 - basic collection types (List, Set and Map)
 - other Kotlin data classes

-All these different types will be understood by the metadata system and exposed accordingly.
-Kotlin also has nullable and non-nullable types, and the metadata system will expose this information too.
+All these types will be understood by the metadata system and exposed accordingly.
+Kotlin also has nullable and non-nullable types, and the metadata system exposes this information too.

 Annotations such as `@Title` and `@Description` can be used to provide extra information to the front end.